Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 The `EcwidApp.init()` method initializes your app inside Ecwid Control Panel.
 Call it once at the beginning of executable code in your app.

+You can get the `app_id` using the URL in your browser when you open your application tab.
+Here's a typical link that you can get when you open your app: `https://my.ecwid.com/cp/CP.html#app:name=my-super-app&parent-menu=promotions`

+The `app_id` here is the `my-super-app` part.
+Make sure to use this to initialize your application with Ecwid JS SDK.

 ### Parameters

 The only parameter is a JS object with the following fields: